Safeway: 1980s: Takeover and sell-offs

 Following a hostile takeover bid from corporate raiders Herbert and Robert Haft, the chain was acquired by Kohlberg Kravis Roberts (KKR) acting as a white knight in 1986.
 With the assistance of KKR, the company was taken private and assumed tremendous debt.
 To pay off this debt, the company began selling off a large number of its operating divisions.

 The divested domestic divisions of Safeway proved to be problematic for almost all those who acquired them.
 Essentially every purchasing entity hit financial troubles and either went bankrupt or was later acquired.
 (Hy-Vee and Fareway are the exceptions with the locations they acquired, having made them work.)

 The international stores were more successful for their acquirers.
 Safeway plc, the operator of the UK stores, was sold to Argyll Foods, which itself was ultimately absorbed by Morrisons in 2004.
 Safeway Australia was sold to the Australian-based Woolworths Limited in 1985.

-Safeway sold its stores in Southern California, including those in established markets like Los Angeles and San Diego, to The Vons Companies in 1988 in exchange for a 30 percent interest in the company.
+Safeway sold its stores in Southern California, including those in established markets like Los Angeles and San Diego, to the Vons Companies in 1988 in exchange for a 30 percent interest in the company.
 Safeway also scaled back its operations in Fresno, Modesto, Stockton, and Sacramento.
 Save Mart Supermarkets purchased the few remaining Fresno Safeway stores in 1996.

-Many stores in the Eastern Division were also closed or sold in the 1987–1989 timeframe, including many recent additions in the DelMarVa Eastern Shore area.
+Many stores in the Eastern Division were also closed or sold in the 1987–1989 time frame, including many recent additions in the DelMarVa Eastern Shore area.

 Safeway's national presence was now reduced to several western states and Northern California, plus the Washington, D.C. area.
 Altogether, nearly half the 2,200 stores in the chain were sold.